EtienneDuv/backend-exercise-2023/README.md

 ## Prod environment - docker-compose

-Import `postman_collection.json` in Postman to have prepared queries
+- `npm run compose:dev` will use `.env.dev` file.
+When hosting the api, we would run `npm run compose:prod` and copy `.env` file on the server.

-- Copy the `.env` file in root folder
+- try the api:
-- `npm run compose:prod`
   - Access Apollo sandbox at `http://localhost:13000`

-Or same setup but using `.env.dev`:
-- `npm run compose:dev`
+  - Import `postman_collection.json` in Postman to have prepared queries